Ing2-Team2EasyExam/EasyExam/README.md

 ```

 ### Running the servers locally
-There is a guide to run each frontend and backend server locally, follow that guides to run it on your local machines
+There is a guide to run each frontend and backend server locally, follow that guides to run it on your local machines.
+A make file will be made for all of this.

 ### Pull Request
 The common developing branch is `development`.
 On this branch all the newest changes are being made and the QA is being performed.
 All the QA must pass to an issue of a bug or a non existant feature.